MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 **Debugging application must be allowed through firewall**

 The  debugger  must have access through the firewall.
 You can use Control Panel to allow access through the firewall.
-Open **Control Panel &gt; System and Security**, and click **Allow an app through Windows Firewall**.
+Open **Control Panel &gt; System and Security** and click **Allow an app through Windows Firewall**.
 In the list of applications, locate *Windows GUI Symbolic Debugger* and *Windows Kernel Debugger*.
 Use the check boxes to allow those two applications through the firewall.
 Scroll down and click **OK**, to save the firewall changes.
 Restart the debugger.

 **Use Ping to test connectivity**